 This site is intended for US Health Care Professionals

-SYNERA® is technologically advanced to help prevent needle-stick pain in patients.
-SYNERA® combines two proven local anesthetic agents (lidocaine and tetracaine) with warming technology in a simple-to-use peel-and-stick patch to reduce pain associated with certain procedures that require a needle stick.
+SYNERA® is a simple-to-use peel-and-stick patch that uses an innovative warming technology to deliver two proven local anesthetic agents (lidocaine and tetracaine).
+SYNERA® can help prevent pain associated with certain procedures that require a needle stick.

 In clinical studies involving 1,449 subjects treated with SYNERA®, the most common local reactions were redness of the skin (71%), pale skin (12%) and swelling (12%); these reactions were generally mild and resolved on their own soon after patch removal.
 There were no treatment related serious adverse events.1